jaapgeurts/codementor-ai/README.md

 You should now see `codementor-ai-0.5.1.vsix` in the project folder.
 You can install this package locally in your extensions.
 Note: It won't work because no LLM API keys are loaded yet.

-Go to `codementiorai.ts` to enter your Claude and GPT-4o API keys.
+Go to `codementorai.ts` to enter your Claude and GPT-4o API keys.

 Note: The datadrop API keys are optional and used for logging feedback requests to a private server.